 I can fully back up the stories about Craig Winters as I was in his congregation.
-Winters really lived up to his last name--cold and harsh.
-I think that if it weren't for him Georgina Sanders would still be alive.
-[Read letters to ESN about Georgina's alleged suicide] I miss her; she was like my mother and her death is just so wrong.
-It was everything she wasn't.
+Winters really lived up to his last name–cold and harsh.
+I think that if it weren’t for him Georgina Sanders would still be alive.
+[Georgina’s alleged suicide was in 2003] I miss her; she was like my mother and her death is just so wrong.
+It was everything she wasn’t.
 Her death was hard on my family.
-One week she was happy and there, the next they were reading her death announcement; then a sermon about how she probably won't be in the Kingdom because she killed herself instead of seeking help.
-She did seek help and was told she had "government issues."
+One week she was happy and there, the next they were reading her death announcement; then a sermon about how she probably won’t be in the Kingdom because she killed herself instead of seeking help.
+She did seek help and was told she had “government issues.”
 She would tell my mom how verbally abusive Greg was.
-[Gregory Sanders] Where do you go when you have "no way out?"
+[Gregory Sanders] Where do you go when you have “no way out?”

 Mrs. Lujan died from cancer without medical help.
-Jake Winters [Craig Winters' son] was like my big brother.
+Jake Winters [Craig Winters’ son] was like my big brother.
 I loved him.
-[Read letters to ESN about Jake's death] Garth Macdonald helped me so much my first year at PY camp because I was treated like crap; he also died [Read Letters to ESN about Garth's death].
+Garth Macdonald helped me so much my first year at PY camp because I was treated like crap; he also died.
 Now Mrs. Concetta Petrillo is dying of breast cancer.
-All of these deaths might have been avoidable but instead they are "examples of God's will."
+All of these deaths might have been avoidable but instead they are “examples of God’s will.”
 These are just some more accounts I have thought about.
 All of this for what?
-For an "example."
+For an “example.”
 Its really sickening.

 My sibling [still in PCG] was so upset about how the PCG ministry gets a full time paycheck when there are families (like my parents) who are struggling financially while the ministers sit pretty at HQ in their huge elaborate homes all paid in full.

 I’m so happy to have found your site, it’s really helped me in my everyday life.
 I’m becoming less afraid. –Recent PCG Exiter